Voltage Transformer

 Specify magnetization inductance state by —

-option for setting the initial state
+the option to set the initial state

-| Magnetic flux
+Current | Magnetic flux

 Details